-Lewis Tesser is a senior partner in the New York law firm of Tesser, Ryan & Rochman, LLP, concentrating his practice in litigation and mediation, representing licensed professionals and professional practices, administrative law and commercial law.
+Lewis Tesser is a founding partner and counsel at the New York law firm of Tesser, Ryan & Rochman, LLP, concentrating his practice in litigation and mediation, representing licensed professionals and professional practices, administrative law and commercial law.

 Lew Tesser is a past President of the New York County Lawyers’ Association and the founder of its Ethics Institute.
 Mr. Tesser is also the former Chair of the General Practice Section of the New York State Bar Association.
 Prior to private practice, Mr. Tesser was an Assistant United States Attorney in the Eastern District of New York.
 In that capacity, he represented various agencies of the United States government in litigation in the United States District Court and United States Court of Appeals.
 Mr. Tesser also served as a Judge Advocate in the United States Army where he prosecuted and defended criminal cases and was the chief legal advisor to the Commanding General of the U.S. Army War College, Carlisle, Pennsylvania.
 He also has served as an Arbitrator for the American Arbitration Association, New York City Civil Court, a Judge for the Environmental Control Board of the City of New York and a lecturer for various Bar Associations and New York area law schools.